 |XXL||6’0″- 6’2″||210 – 230||44″ – 46″||37″ – 39″||41″ – 43″||17″||31″ – 32″|

 |XXXL||6’0″- 6’2″||220 – 240||46″ – 48″||39″ – 41″||44″ – 46″||17.5″||31″ – 32″|

 Does the color of your spearfishing wetsuit matter?
 You are seeing more and more camouflage wetsuits these days compared to the traditional black.
 Many avid spearos are leaning towards camouflage, other traditionalists think black is just fine.
-I have used both, but currently I’m using camouflage.
-The thought on camouflage is that you can blend into the environment.
+I have used both, but currently, I’m using camouflage.
+The thought of camouflage is that you can blend into the environment.
 Ask yourself a couple of questions when considering buying a camouflage wetsuit.
-Will I mostly be spearfishing in open water or through kelp or searching in rocks, etc. If it’s open water consider a blueish suit.
-If it’s kelp/rocks look at purchasing a brown or green, or even a combination of both to blend into the enviroment.
-For me the verdict is still out on which I prefer, but as I mentioned I’m giving camouflage a try and I must say it seems to be working.
+Will I mostly be spearfishing in open water or through kelp or searching in rocks, etc?
+If it’s open water consider a blueish suit.
+If it’s kelp/rocks look at purchasing a brown or green, or even a combination of both to blend into the environment.
+For me, the verdict is still out on which I prefer, but as I mentioned I’m giving camouflage a try and I must say it seems to be working.

 The following spearfishing wetsuits are my top recommendations.
 If you asked me, “Tom, I just want to know what the best wetsuits are to spearfish in…what are they?”
 Well, here they are.
 Grab one and go get a nice fish!

 - An all-around good wetsuit for spearfishing, scuba diving, and surfing (warm water, but check out their other suites depending on your conditions)